Constellation-Labs/awesome-constellation/README.md

 ## The DAG Token

-### Wallets

 DAG is currently an ERC20 token on the [Ethereum](https://www.ethereum.org/) blockchain and, as such, supported by various Ethereum wallets.
 You'll find support on the #support channel on the [Discord](https://discordapp.com/) server.
+Lots of information about the token has been posted on the [official blog](https://constellationlabs.io/blog/) on the official homepage.

+### Wallets

 - [Metamask](https://metamask.io) - Browser plugin wallet
 - [MyEtherWallet](http://myetherwallet.com/) - Browser wallet